in

 Tags:

-50 Cent Brutally Responds To Son After He Offers $6,700 To Spend A Day Of His Time With Him
+50 Cent Brutally Responds To Son After He Offers $6,700 To Spend A Day With Him

-50 Cent has responded to his son after he offered the rapper $6,700 for a day of his time.
+50 Cent has brutally responded to his son, who offered the rapper $6,700 to spend a day with him.

 Credit: Alamy & @199viq/Instagram

-50 Cent has responded to his son after he offered the rapper $6,700 for a day of his time.
+50 Cent has brutally responded to his son, who offered the rapper $6,700 to spend a day with him.

-The Grammy-award-winning rapper, whose real name is Curtis Jackson, is responsible for some of the catchiest songs this century – including ‘In da Club’ and ‘Just A Lit Bit’.
+The ‘In da Club’ rapper, whose real name is Curtis Jackson, is responsible for some of the catchiest songs this century.

-50 Cent has also found success on the small screen with his TV series Power – in which he stars and acts as Executive Producer – with the second and fifth seasons scoring 100 per cent on Rotten Tomatoes.
+He’s also found success on the small screen with his TV series Power – in which he stars and acts as executive producer.

 Related Article: Eminem Proves Something Actually Does Rhyme With Orange